Ardlui railway station: Facilities

 The station has an island platform, equipped with a shelter and a waiting room, benches, bike racks and a help point.
 The only entrance to the station is directly off the A82, so there is no step free access.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

 Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

 Monday to Saturday, there are six services to Oban and three to Mallaig (the latter combined with Oban portions, dividing at Crianlarich), and one service to Fort William (the Highland Caledonian Sleeper, weekday mornings only) northbound.
-Southbound, there are six services to Glasgow Queen Street High Level and one service to London Euston via Queen Street Low Level & Edinburgh Waverley (the Highland Caledonian Sleeper - does not run on Saturday).
+Southbound, there are six services to Glasgow Queen Street High Level and one service to London Euston via Queen Street Low Level & Edinburgh Waverley (the Highland Caledonian Sleeper, which does not run on Saturday).

-On Sundays, there are two trains northbound to Mallaig, the Caledonian Sleeper to Fort William and one extra to Oban only, plus an extra summer service to Oban; Southbound there are three trains southbound to Glasgow Queen Street.
+On Sundays, there are two trains northbound to Mallaig, with one to Oban, along with the Caledonian Sleeper to Fort William.
+There is also an extra summer service to Oban.
+Southbound there are three trains southbound to Glasgow Queen Street.
 In summer months, the extra summer Sunday service returns to Edinburgh, avoiding Glasgow.